 - Presentations should be informative and give the class important background and detail about your selected collection based on well-selected research (books, essays, book chapters, films, documentaries, institutional web sites).
-I strongly recommend that you work with sources from our library and its online databases; try to go beyond tertiary research sites such as Google and Wikipedia.
+In your research you should work with sources from our library and its online databases; go beyond tertiary research sites such as Google and Wikipedia.

 - I want you to become the class experts on your selected collection–this should be a great learning experience for you and the members of your group.

 - Everyone should make a significant contribution to this assignment.
 I will ask you complete a brief survey at the end to account for your work.

 Each group will present in class on October 4th or 7th.
 Your presentation should be no longer than 20 minutes, which should include about five minutes for questions (I will have to cut you off if you go longer in order to allow everyone the time they need to present).

 Here are the components of this assignment–please note that you can divide the work for this project however you would like.
 I have designed this to make it easy for each person in the group to take on an “assignment,” but you can divide the work however you choose.

 - Background and Collection Overview Give the class a description of the history of the collection.
 What are the notable events in the collection’s history?
 Who or what were its founders?
 From where did it receive its initial donations and funding, and how does it receive funding today?
 What are its collection principles?
 What are the boundaries and guidelines of the collection?
 Describe its physical environment, building, architecture, layout.
 How are objects arranged?
 Give the class a comprehensive overview of details such as these and how they matter to the characteristics of the collection.